joandelason/rssbot/README.md

 - chronological organization in folders

 ##Nice to have:
+If you found this project interesting and want to contribute, these are the main ideas that come to my mind:

 - add tests
 - pass RSS url and root location as arguments, do not touch code
 - package the app in a bundle, so no need to install dependencies